Setting up WireGuard vpn to work in restricted networks that block UDP traffic.

 ...

-section, it includes PostUp/PostDown
+[Interface] section, it includes PostUp/PostDown

-rules to setup/tear down packet forwarding from the wireguard interface (%i
+rules to setup/tear down packet forwarding from the wireguard interface (%i)

-in this case).
+to your main network interface (ens3 in this case).
 There is also ListenPort

-directive and no DNS
+directive and no DNS.In the

-is set to the value of Interface.Address
+[Peer] section, AllowedIPs is set to the value of Interface.Address

-in the client config file, also Endpoint
+in the client config file, also Endpoint is omitted.
+Each peer has to have

 unique address, and different from that of a server.UDP Tunnel